-According to a new study, night owls are at greater risk of mental health issues than larks.
+According to multiple studies, night owls are at greater risk of mental health issues than so-called 'larks.'

-Researchers at the University of Exeter have uncovered a causal link between having an evening chronotype (i.e. being a night owl) and being at increased risk of mental health issues, including anxiety, depression and schizophrenia.
+The thought that being a night owl could have a detrimental impact on your mental health has been studied extensively.
+At the start of the year, researchers at the University of Exeter uncovered a causal link between having an evening chronotype (i.e. being a night owl) and being at increased risk of mental health issues, including anxiety, depression and schizophrenia.

-Those with the most ‘evening’ genes woke up 25 minutes later, on average, than those with the most ‘morning’ genes.
-Evening people were 10% more likely to develop schizophrenia, and more likely to be diagnosed with depression and anxiety.
-However, being a night owl didn’t increase the risk of obesity or type 2 diabetes.
+Studying thousands of adults, they found that those with the most ‘evening’ genes woke up 25 minutes later, on average, than those with the most ‘morning’ genes.
+And evening people were 10% more likely to develop schizophrenia, and more likely to be diagnosed with depression and anxiety.

-So what’s the reason behind it all?
-Scientists think that having to work against their natural body clock at school and work might cause mental health issues for night owls because it has a negative impact on their state of mind, and because they are less likely to get enough quality sleep.
+So what’s the reason behind it?
+Scientists think that, for night owls, having to work against your natural body clock at school and work puts you in a negative frame of mind, on top of not getting enough quality sleep.

 Try sleeping with your bedroom curtains open so that you wake up to daylight, or use a daylight alarm clock.
 Then book out the weekend for a camping trip – research suggests the natural light exposure can alter your body’s circadian rhythm, making you more of a morning person.